An Iterative Multi-Knowledge Transfer Network for Aspect-Based Sentiment Analysis: Model

-Similarly, we can obtain the knowledge $\mathbf{v}^{ate}_j$ which is transferred from ATE to ASC, indicating which token should be correctly labeled with the sentiment polarity.
-The knowledge from ATE and OTE subtasks is combined as follows:
+Similarly, we obtain the knowledge $\mathbf{v}^{ae}_j$, which is transferred from AE to SC, indicating which token should be correctly labeled with the sentiment polarity.
+Then the knowledge from AE and OE subtasks is combined as follows: